-As I said above, there are different conceptions of necessity being invoked here.
-There is the necessity is of having to act as the strength of reasons demands.
-But there are also situations where, even when one acts as one ought, all-things-considered, one must do something wrong, and one can be blamed as a result, even if one can offer an excuse, and hope the blame will be lessened.
-Two things follow from this.
-The first is that Williams is wrong to dismiss Nussbaum's reading of Agamemnon.
-Nussbaum is right that, insofar as Agamemnon is faced with a moral conflict, then one feature of his necessity is of having to choose between conflicting requirements, where no matter what Agamemnon does, he does some wrong.
+I said earlier that Williams is open to the charge of begging the question.
+He is offering an argument purporting to show why a thin concept can never be a conclusive reason, but the argument seems to presume what it is meant to show, namely that a conclusive reason will be a thick ethical concept.
+And what we have just seen leads to the same conclusion.
+Arguably, Williams is too hasty when dismissing Nussbaum's reading of Agamemnon.
+Nussbaum is right that, insofar as Agamemnon was faced with a moral conflict, then one feature of his necessity was having to choose between conflicting requirements, where no matter what Agamemnon did, he did some wrong.
 As Aeschylus puts it: 'Pain both ways and what is worse?' (line 212).
-The second implication concerns the other kind of necessity.
-As Williams says, one must do what one ought to do all-things-considered.
-However, he also presumes that the all-things-considered ought, what one must do, comes from one's thick ethical concepts.
-Why is that?
-Is it because there is a third kind of necessity in play, the necessity of one's identity?
-It is an idea of necessity that disappears in later Greek thought, in particular with the 'Platonic idea of the moral self as characterless', one where reason dominates pleasure, and the mind is structured by normative categories (Williams 1993, p.
+Williams is of course right when he says, one must do what one ought to do all-things-considered.
+However, he also presumes that the all-thingsconsidered ought, what one must do, comes from one's thick ethical concepts.
+And the closest we get to an explanation for that claim is one that draws on a third kind of necessity, the necessity of one's identity.
+It is an idea of necessity that has no place in the morality system, but it had disappeared in later Greek thought as well, in particular with the 'Platonic idea of the moral self as characterless', one where reason dominates pleasure, and the mind is structured by normative categories (Williams 1993, p.
 159-61).
-Because the ancient Greeks did not have this idea of a characterless self, what are important for them are what Williams calls the thick concepts that makes sense for them of an individual's identify, their place in the world.
-However, as Williams himself reminds us, there is a 'gap' between 'the tragic character' and 'the ways in which the world acts upon him' (ibid., p.
+Because the ancient Greeks did not have this idea of a characterless self, what was important for them was what Williams calls the thick concepts that made sense for them of an individual's identify, their place in the world.
+However, these thoughts about identity are not enough to show that a practical conclusion must come from one's thick ethical concepts.
+Indeed, as Williams himself reminds us, there is a 'gap' between 'the tragic character' and 'the ways in which the world acts upon him' (ibid., p.
 165).
-It is true that no one else can face Agamemnon's dilemma, because no one else is both commander of the fleet and father to Iphigeneia.
-But it is also true there is no guarantee that he can live in harmony with his world, as proven by the reality of the moral conflict he faces.
+It is true that no one else could have faced Agamemnon's dilemma, because no one else was both commander of the fleet and father to Iphigeneia.
+But it is also true there was no guarantee that he could live in harmony with his world, as proven by the reality of the moral conflict he faced.
 And it is the implication of this last point that I am interested in.
 In particular, what if one's thick ethical concepts clash with a thin concept, such as moral obligation, and if the moral obligation has considerable weight in the given situation?
-Then, it is not introducing 'one thought too many' to stop and deliberate, and perhaps conclude that one's thick concepts have been defeated.
+Then, it is not introducing 'one thought too many' to stop and deliberate, and perhaps conclude one's thick concepts have been defeated.